 Getting the best deal on a new TV isn’t easy these days.

-1. NFL Playoffs & Super Bowl Season
+#1.
+Best Time to Buy a New TV: NFL Playoffs & Super Bowl Season

 If you live in a football market, and your team makes the playoffs, that is absolutely the best time of the year to buy a new television!

-You might think that it would be expensive to buy a new TV then because there would be so many people wanting to upgrade.
-But that’s not the case.
+You might think it would be expensive to buy a new TV then because so many people would want to upgrade.

 Retailers look to the Super Bowl to try to capitalize on making big sales.